 If you are targeting a local area, the most important schema we check for is LocalBusiness schema with your business category and Name, Address, and Phone number.

-Here’s a tool from Google to determine the structured data on your website:
+Here’s a tool to determine the structured data on your webpages:

 11. Contact Information

 For local search engine optimization, in particular, it’s very important to have complete and accurate contact information on your website.
 We recommend putting the full business Name, Address, and Phone contact information in the footer of each page on your site.

 A sitemap helps Google identify all of the pages on your website.
 It’s important to have an XML sitemap in place and to submit the sitemap to Google Search Console.